 After studying this course the The B.Ed.
 Spl.
 Edu.
-LD First Semester student-teacher will be able to:
+HIFirst Semesterstudent-teacher will be able to-

-- -CO1-Explain the process of development with special focus on infancy childhood and Approaches to Human Development. adolescence. - -critically analyze developmental variations among children. - -comprehend adolescence as a period of transition and threshold of adulthood. - -analyze different factors influencing child development. - CO2-Explain the Early Year Development. - CO3- Explain theAdolescence. - CO4- Explain theAdulthood. - CO5-Explain the Theoretical Approaches to Development.
+- CO1-Explain the Approaches to Human Development. - CO2-Explain the process of development with special focus on infancy childhood and adolescence Early Year Development. - -critically analyze developmental variations among children. - -comprehend adolescence as a period of transition and threshold of adulthood. - -analyze different factors influencing child development. - CO3- Explain theAdolescence. - CO4- Explain theAdulthood. - CO5-Explain the Theoretical Approaches to Development.